-Students at Charlottesville Catholic School take both the Terra Nova and the Assessment of Catholic Religious Education (ACRE) Standardized Tests in selected grades.
+Students at Charlottesville Catholic School take both the MAP (Measure of Academic Progress) assessment by NWEA and the Assessment of Catholic Religious Education (ACRE) Standardized Tests in selected grades.
 Any standardized test is considered by the faculty and administration as one tool in the measurement of student progress.
 Results are reviewed by teachers annually to help determine learning goals for that year.

 The ACRE test is a religious education program assessment tool.
 It provides an overall picture of the catechetical/religious education effort at a Catholic school.
 With tested data, faith education leaders can explore areas of strength as well as areas that need additional attention.
 Using the assessment annually allows leaders to identify the trajectory of their faith education efforts and track improvements as goals and strategies are changed or refined.